Pometry/Raphtory/dev/readme.md

 You need to run this only once, you will have to `chmod +x ./dev/bootstrap.sh` first.

+## how to run

+From the raphtory root folder

+    chmod +x ./dev/bootstrap.sh
+    ./dev/bootstrap.sh

 ## dev hooks

 ### pre-commit hook